wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

-# 46. Awareness of Being is Bliss
+# 46. Awareness of Beïng is Bliss

->It is a matter of actual experience that the self has being independent of mind and body.
-It is being–awareness–bliss.
-Awareness of being is bliss.
+>It is a matter of actual experience that the self has beïng independent of mind and body.
+It is beïng–awareness–bliss.
+Awareness of beïng is bliss.

 **Questioner:**&ensp;By profession I am a physician.
 I began with surgery, continued with psychiatry and also wrote some books on mental health and healing by faith.
 I came to you to learn the laws of spiritual health.